andrewgull/HeteroR/README.md

 File: `workflow/snakefile.smk`

-Purpose: assembling and annotating *E. coli* genomes (resistance genes, IS elements, direct repeats)
+Purpose: assembling and annotating *E. coli* genomes (resistance genes, IS elements, direct repeats) from both short and long sequencing reads.

 Configuration file: `workflow/config.yaml`

+To run the pipeline short and long reads should be in `resources/data_raw/{strain}/short/` and `resources/data_raw/{strain}/long/` directories.

 DAG: